 Life in Exile – A Nebraskan refugee from Somalia tells his powerful story

-Lost Boy Lost Girl – Escaping civil war in South Sudan
+Lost Boy Lost Girl – Escaping civil war in (what is now) South Sudan

 How can I get involved locally?